 - “Modern Operating Systems” by Andrew S. Tanenbaum.

 - “Operating Systems: Three Easy Pieces” by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.

 - These books provide detailed coverage of operating system concepts, including memory management and allocation techniques.

 Prerequisite – Variable Partitioning, Fixed Partitioning

-In contiguous allocation, space in memory should be allocated to whole process.
+In contiguous allocation, space in memory should be allocated to the whole process.
 If not, then that space remains unallocated.
-But in Non-Contiguous allocation, process can be divided into different parts and hence filling the space in main memory.
+But in Non-Contiguous allocation, the process can be divided into different parts and hence filling the space in the main memory.
 In this example, process P can be divided into two parts of equal size – 2KB.
-Hence one part of process P can be allocated to first 2KB space of main memory and other part of processP can be allocated to second 2KB space of main memory.
-Below diagram will explain in better way:
+Hence one part of process P can be allocated to the first 2KB space of main memory and the other part of the process can be allocated to the second 2KB space of main memory.
+The below diagram will explain in a better way:

-In order to avoid this time consuming process, we divide our process in secondary memory in advance before reaching the main memory for its execution.
+In order to avoid this time-consuming process, we divide our process in secondary memory in advance before reaching the main memory for its execution.
 Every process is divided into various parts of equal size called Pages.
 We also divide our main memory into different parts of equal size called Frames.
 It is important to understand that:

 = Size of frame in memory

 Resolvent main memory,